ChristineLumen/Image_Recognition_Model/README.md

 I visualized the model’s performance by plotting training and validation accuracy and loss across epochs.
 <img width="626" height="552" alt="Screenshot 2025-08-06 at 2 05 44 PM" src="https://github.com/user-attachments/assets/31da9071-9cb3-4fd6-b4d8-f6baeee20bbd" />

 ### Results
+Based on the graph, it can be concluded that my model is overfitting.
+It learned the training data too well, but it's not generalizing to unseen validation data.
+In other words, the model is minimizing training loss, but at the cost of higher error on the validation data set.
+So, there should be more training data (more images per class with  different angles, lighting conditions, etc.) so the model can be trained better**.** Another step is to apply  a regularization technique, such as dropout layers , which encourages the network to learn independent features.
+That is how the model can be more robust and better at generalizing to new, unseen data.